snehadharman/currencyconverter/README.md

-# currencyconverter
+# Currency Converter

-This is a simple program that lets you convert money from one currency to another.
-It uses an online service called the Frankfurter API to get the latest exchange rates.
-The program can also show you conversion rates for the last 5 days and saves your past conversions in a small local database.
+This is a simple Python program that allows you to convert currency between various international currencies using real-time exchange rates from the [Frankfurter API].
+The program also shows the conversion rates for the past 5 days and saves all conversions in a local SQLite database for future reference.

-#What You Need to Run It
+## Features

+- **Real-time Currency Conversion**: Get the latest exchange rates for currency conversion between different countries.
+- **Past 5-Day Exchange Rates**: See historical exchange rates for the last 5 days.
+- **Local Database Storage**: All conversions are stored in a local SQLite database, enabling you to view your past conversion history.
+- **Terminal-Based**: A simple terminal-based interface, ideal for quick currency conversions.

+### Requirements

+To run this project, you will need:

-Python 3 (make sure you have it installed)
+- **Python 3.11.6**: Make sure you have Python installed on your machine.
-Internet connection (for fetching exchange rates)

-#Download the project by cloning the repository:

-#Install the required packages: You’ll need the requests package.
-Run this in your terminal:
+- **Internet Connection**: Required to fetch real-time exchange rates from the Frankfurter API.
+- **Required Packages**: You need to install the `requests` package for making HTTP requests.

+# Installation

+## Step 1: Clone the Repository

+To download the project, open a terminal and run the following command to clone the repository:

+**Clone the repository:**

+   git clone <repository-url>

+**Install required packages:**
+  In your terminal, navigate to the project directory and run the following command to install the necessary Python packages:

   pip install requests

+### How to Run
-#Run the program: In your terminal, type:
+In your terminal, navigate to the project folder.
+Run the program using the following command:

   python currency_converter.py

-Follow the instructions:

-You can choose to either convert currency or view your conversion history.
-For converting, enter the currencies and amount when prompted.
-How It Works
+# Example Conversion Flow
+Currency Conversion:

 The program will ask you to enter:
-The currency you’re converting from (e.g., USD for US Dollars).
+The currency you want to convert from (e.g., USD).
-The currency you’re converting to (e.g., EUR for Euros).
+The currency you want to convert to (e.g., EUR).
 The amount you want to convert.
+It will fetch the latest exchange rate and show the converted amount.
-The program will show you the conversion rates for the last 5 days.
+Additionally, the program will display conversion rates for the last 5 days.

-It will also save the conversions so you can view them later.

-How to View Conversion History
+View Conversion History:

-If you select the "View History" choice, you can see all your past conversions, which are stored in a local database.
+Choose this option to view a list of all your previous conversions.
+These are saved in a local SQLite database.

-This program is designed to be run in the terminal.
-It uses the Frankfurter API, but you don’t need an API key—just run the program.
+## How It Works
+Frankfurter API:  This API provides real-time and historical exchange rates for currency conversion.
+No API key is needed to use it.
+SQLite Database: The program stores each conversion, allowing you to view your past conversions in future runs.

-References
+### References
 Frankfurter API
 Python SQLite Documentation
+Requests Library